 - That the adverse employment action and the employee’s assertion or exercise of the right afforded under the WDCA were causally connected.

-If you would like to learn more about Michigan retaliatory discharge claims for exercising your rights under Michigan’s Worker’s Disability Compensation Act, contact Brian J Graber LLC, a Michigan retaliatory discharge lawyer for a free consultation at (312) 291-4648 or (574) 203-2700 or email us to schedule a free confidential consultation.
+If you would like to learn more about Michigan retaliatory discharge claims for exercising your rights under Michigan’s Worker’s Disability Compensation Act, contact BRIAN J GRABER LLC, a Michigan retaliatory discharge lawyer for a free consultation at (269) 216-4014 or email us to schedule a free confidential consultation.